Bazurto Market

 Convent of Santa Cruz de la Popa

-Visible from almost everywhere in Cartagena, the Convent of Santa Cruz de la Popa all the way up the a 150-meter hill known as Mt.
-Popa.
+Visible from almost everywhere in Cartagena, the Convent of Santa Cruz de la Popa all the way up the 150-metre hill known as Mount Popa.
 The hill got its name for resembling a poop deck of a ship. ...

-The buzzing Bairro Getsemani is, perhaps, Cartagena's most attractive neighbourhood, for both its well-preserved colonial architecture and vivid street life.
-Known as the nightlife hot spot of Cart...
+The buzzing Barrio Getsemaní is, perhaps, Cartagena's most attractive neighbourhood, for both its well-preserved colonial architecture and vivid street life.
+Known as the nightlife hotspot of Carta...

 Horseback Riding on the Beach